ansible/awx-operator/docs/user-guide/database-configuration.md

 ### Database Configuration

-#### Postgres Version
+#### PostgreSQL Version

-The default Postgres version for the version of AWX bundled with the latest version of the awx-operator is Postgres 15.
-You can find this default for a given version by at the default value for [_postgres_image_version](https://github.com/ansible/awx-operator/blob/devel/roles/installer/defaults/main.yml#L243).
+The default PostgreSQL version for the version of AWX bundled with the latest version of the awx-operator is PostgreSQL 15.
+You can find this default for a given version by at the default value for [supported_pg_version](https://github.com/ansible/awx-operator/blob/ffba1b4712a0b03f1faedfa70e3a9ef0d443e4a6/roles/installer/vars/main.yml#L7).

-We only have coverage for the default version of Postgres.
-Newer versions of Postgres (14+) will likely work, but should only be configured as an external database.
+We only have coverage for the default version of PostgreSQL.
+Newer versions of PostgreSQL will likely work, but should only be configured as an external database.
 If your database is managed by the awx-operator (default if you don't specify a `postgres_configuration_secret`), then you should not override the default version as this may cause issues when awx-operator tries to upgrade your postgresql pod.

 #### External PostgreSQL Service